sjb3d/caldera/README.md

   * A single bottom level acceleration structure for the PLY mesh
   * A top level acceleration structure that instances it a few times
 * Simple ray tracing pipeline
-  * Binds the index and vertex attribute buffers using a `shaderRecordEXT` block in the shader binding table, to be able to interpolate a vertex normal on hit
+  * Just interpolates vertex normals on hit

 ### `trace`